jke94/CMakeSharedLib/README.md

 # CMakeSharedLib
 Example of shared library.
-Using docker and cmake, to build shared library, install it, and consumiton by a client.
+Using docker and cmake, to build shared library, install it in a Linux environment, and used by a client.
 ## A. Build shared lib and install it.

 - From "HeroesLibrary/build" directory as base directory: